andreipope/twelvelabs-documentation/docs/guides/uploading-videos/upload-from-a-url.md

 - <VideoRequirements />
 - Ensure that the URL of the video is publicly accessible.
 - <Understand />
 - You've already created an index.
-For details, see the **Create an Index** section. <!--TODO: Add link-->
+For details, see the [Create an Index](/api-reference/indexes#create-an-index) section.

 ## Recommendations